 We believe that the relatively low rate of inflation in the U.S. over the past few years has not had a significant impact on our sales or operating results or on the prices of raw materials.
-However, an increase in the rate of inflation in the future may have an adverse effect on our levels of gross profit if material prices rise and if sales prices for our products do not proportionately increase.
-Changes in the proportion of our operations in China or Taiwan may result in the rate of inflation having a more significant impact on our operating results in the future.
+To the extent we expand our operations in China and Taiwan, such actions may result in inflation having a more significant impact on our operating results in the future.